bluesky/ophyd/README.rst

 * Put the details specific to a device or control system behind a **high-level interface** with methods like ``trigger()``, ``read()``, and ``set(...)``.
-* **Group** individual control channels (such as EPICS V3 PVs) into logical "Devices" to be configured and used as units with internal coordiantion.
+* **Group** individual control channels (such as EPICS V3 PVs) into logical "Devices" to be configured and used as units with internal coordination.
 * Assign readings with **names meaningful for data analysis** that will propagate into metadata.
 * **Categorize** readings by "kind" (primary reading, configuration,